TheCherry/ARK_LINUX/graphic_bugs/readme.md

 - Disabling bloom makes it come back after a few minutes.
 - Falling trees "blank textures" (plain colour, tan or green missing textures).
 - Problem with not being able to write unicode or your own kb layout with qwerty kb (can't write question mark, special signs in wrong places, not able to write some).
+- Screenshot with "blank" green textures on plants (high texture settings).
+Seems to be a loading issue.

 My mind: